-declarations are sufficient to avoid the prior art, both because the inherent efficacy of the treatment taught in the prior art cannot render the treatment itself patentable (see infra, §VI.B.1), and because a prior art disclosure may anticipate even if it that same disclosure could not support a claim of priority (see Rasmusson, 413 F.3d at 1325-26).
+First Provisional were a basis for priority.
+And Merck disagrees that the declarations are sufficient to avoid the prior art, both because the inherent efficacy of the treatment taught in the prior art cannot render the treatment itself patentable (see infra, §VI.B.1), and because a prior art disclosure may anticipate even if it that same disclosure could not support a claim of priority (see Rasmusson, 413 F.3d at 1325-26).

-For example, Schering explained that the prior art disclosure of a method of treatment by administering loratedine, an antihistamine, inherently anticipated a later patent seeking to claim the metabolite naturally produced in vivo, even though, at the time of the filing of the metabolite patent, the lorated method had not been practiced, and the metabolite was neither disclosed in the prior art or even in actual existence.
+In Schering, the Federal Circuit clarified that "[a]nticipation does not require the actual creation or reduction to practice of the prior art subject matter; anticipation requires only an enabling disclosure."
+Schering, 339 F.3d at 1380.
+For example, Schering explained that the prior art disclosure of a method of treatment by administering loratadine, an antihistamine, inherently anticipated a later patent seeking to claim the metabolite naturally produced in vivo, even though, at the time of the filing of the metabolite patent, the loratadine method had not been practiced, and the metabolite was neither disclosed in the prior art or even in actual existence.
 Schering, 339 F.3d at 1378, 1380.3 It was sufficient for anticipation that, if one of skill practiced the use described in the prior art, the metabolite would be produced by the body in vivo.
 Schering, 339 F.3d at 1380.
 The Federal Circuit reaffirmed that principle as recently as April 2023.
 Arbutus Biopharma Corp. v.
 ModernaTX, Inc., 65 F.4th 656, 662 (Fed.
 Cir.
 2023).
-In Arbutus, the claimed morphology of a composition was inherently anticipated by following a prior art reference's formulations using that same reference's methods.
-Arbutus, 65 F.4th at 664.
+In

 3 Schering also brought clarity to prior precedent.
-Schering, 339 F.3d at 1377-80 ("This court recognizes that this may be a case of first impression, because the prior art supplies no express description of any part of the claimed subject matter.").
+Schering-339 F.3d at 1377-80 ("This court recognizes that this may be a case of first impression, because the prior art supplies no express description of any part of the claimed subject matter.").
 The Examiner may very well have been unfamiliar with this area of the law of anticipation.